Kellswork/agirlcodes.dev/posts/build-todo-app-backend-golang-tutorial.md

 If the connection is successful, we create a new database, pass in the **`dbName`** const as the database name and save the value in the **`db`** variable.

-`checkError` is a function that has not yet been defined so Go linter will show an undefined error.
+`checkError` is a function that has not yet been defined, so Go linter will show an undefined error.

 #### Provision and Connect to the Database with Docker